raulonlab/chatnerds/docs/stoicism_resources.md

 ## podcast.sources

 Copy and paste the following urls in `nerds/stoicism/podcast.sources`.
-By default, the tool only downloads the last 10 episodes of each podcast.
+By default, the tool only downloads the latest 30 episodes of each podcast.
 You can change this limit with the env var `PODCAST_MAXIMUM_EPISODE_COUNT`

 ```
 # The Daily Stoic